kamranayub/gatsby-source-typedoc/README.md

 ```

 The `typedoc.internal.content` field contains the generated JSON you can use to parse and use in your app.
 You can optionally use GraphQL to go into the `typedoc.source` fields but due to the recursive nature of the data structure, this may be more annoying than useful.

+## Transforming Markdown Symbol Links

+Want to be able to transform [Typedoc symbol links](https://typedoc.org/guides/link-resolution/) in Markdown files like `[[MyClass]]` to link to your Typedoc API docs?

+Check out the sister plugin [gatsby-remark-typedoc-symbol-links](https://github.com/kamranayub/gatsby-remark-typedoc-symbol-links).

 ## How is this being used?